-We recognize that students, who in addition to being a student are committed to providing and caring for a family.
+We recognize that students with children are committed to providing and caring for a family.
 In order to support student parents in their educational journey, we offer PASS (Parents As Student Support Group) as a way to connect to your peers.
 We have a series of meet-ups each semester as a way to connect to other student parents for advice, support, friendship, and so much more.
 We also help host:

 - family friendly events

 - child care solutions, pregnancy and lactation support

 - or other community involvement